ro-berto/build/scripts/slave/README.recipes.md

 Return a compile.py invocation.

 Args:
   targets: List of build targets to compile.
+If empty, compile targets will
+    be taken from chromium.c.compile_py.default_targets.
+If 'all' is one of the targets, no targets will appear on the ninja command line, which invokes ninja's behavior to build all targets that do not appear as an input to another target.
   name: Name of compile step.
   out_dir: Output directory for the compile.
   target: Custom config name to use in the output directory (defaults to